Wealthiscertain/LAGOS_FOOD_PRICES/README.md

 We are going to answer questions like:
--	Which food items recorded higher prices on a month-on-month basis and year-on-year basis?
+-	Which rice record a higher price on a month-on-month basis and year-on-year basis?
--	Which food items recorded lower prices on a month-on-month basis and year-on-year basis?
+-	Which rice record a lower price on a month-on-month basis and year-on-year basis?
--	What is the percentage of increase in food prices on a month-on-month basis and year-on-year basis?
+-	What is the percentage of increase in rice prices on a month-on-month basis and year-on-year basis?
--	What is the percentage of decrease in food prices on a month-on-month basis and year-on-year basis?
+-	What is the percentage of decrease in rice prices on a month-on-month basis and year-on-year basis?
 -	Are food items more expensive in Lagos?